7 Tips For Improving Your Composition

 Central composition is a bold statement – if you use it right it means you’re not afraid to put your subject in the spotlight and to be straightforward with the viewers.

-Symmetry is found all around us, particularly in nature, and people are instinctively drawn to it.
+Symmetry is found all around us, particularly in nature, and people are instinctively drawn to it since it gives a sense of balance and structure.

 So instead of trying to keep away from placing your subject in the center, why not embrace it?
 It will surely add strength and a touch of honesty to your image, especially if it’s a conscious choice about the composition you’ve made.